shivaram8588/sample-java-programs/memoryleak/README.md

 Sample to show a memory leak in Java Application
 ================================================
+test edit
 This sample application implements a simple caching solution using a `HashMap`.

 For example, see following code.